fair and socially sustainable produced in Nepal.

 Carpet making is an art and traditional craft that originally found its way from Tibet to Nepal.
 Today, Nepal is one of the most important hand knotted carpet manufacturers.
 Our carpet production in Nepal has 90 employees, most of them women.
 The accommodation, clean drinking water and electricity are provided within the factory premises and funded by the company.
 There is a day care center on the premises and the school for all children is funded by the carpet production.
 A dedicated partner for manufacturing carpets. -> more about the fair carpet production

-Mirjam Kretz, Salome Bally and Nadine are our three Swiss designers.
+Salome Bally and Nadine Sakotic are our two Swiss designers.
 They have been with us since we started TGIFW and share our core value and ethics.
 Our designers are responsible for our beautiful scarves, clothes and motifs for our carpets.
 Promoting local and young creative minds in Switzerland and giving contemporary Swiss designs to our products has been a successful combination for our company.
-Mirjam works as a costume designer in various musicals at home and abroad and loves to travel to India.
 Salome has worked for various designers and is currently continuing in the social field.
-Nadine works in marketing and is currently training in product management.
+Nadine works in marketing and is writing her first book.
+She is also working in the field of Marketing & Sales for TGIFW.

 The couple Carmen and Tashi Lama lead TGIFW GmbH together.
 Tashi is from Nepal and has been living in Switzerland since spring 2016.
 He is responsible for TGIFW's collaboration with producers, production, quality control and financial management.
 He also advises clients in the production of custom-made carpets.
 He has many years of experience in the carpet industry and has further education in Finance & General Management.
 She is responsible for the cooperation with the designers, marketing, retailers and e-commerce as well as the contact person for the customers.
 Carmen has long worked as a Communications Manager and Transformation Manager and has been traveling to Nepal regularly since 2006.